Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Introduction

-To that end, we frame the ML problem as one of supervised binary classification of constraints.
-We opt for an experimental design that uses a few MIPLIB2017 instances that have non-trivial integrality gaps.
-Each of these MIPLIB2017 instances is the basis for an entire dataset obtained by randomizing the objective function coefficients to find a large number of different initial fractional solutions that need to be cut off.
-The MIP-based separator of~\citet*{MIRseparator} is executed for a number of rounds on each training instance from the randomized set of instances, and binary ``labels'' are assigned to each constraint depending on whether it was selected to generate a good MIR cut or not.
+We frame the ML problem as supervised binary classification of constraints.
+The MIP-based separator of~\citet*{MIRseparator} is executed for a number of rounds on each training instance to produce a portfolio of cuts, tracking which constraints are aggregated to produce each cut.
+Binary ``labels'' are assigned to each constraint depending on whether it was selected to generate a good MIR cut or not.
 Given a MIP instance, a fractional vertex to be separated, and a particular constraint, we devise and compute a set of 54 features that contextualize the relationship between that constraint and the vertex, as well as that constraint and other constraints of the problem.
 The supervised learning problem is then one of finding an accurate mapping from features to labels.
-Given an unseen test instance (i.e., a different point to cut off), the trained ML classifier selects a subset of promising constraints and MIP-based MIR separation is restricted only to those constraints.
-On three MIPLIB2017-derived instance datasets, we show that learning such a classifier is indeed possible and can result in favorable performance compared to running the separator with all constraints.
+Given an unseen test instance in which a different fractional point is to be cut, the trained ML classifier selects a subset of promising constraints, after which MIP-based MIR separation is restricted only to those constraints.

+We test our framework on datasets derived from three benchmark instances from the \emph{2017 Mixed Integer Programming Library} (MIPLIB 2017)~\cite{miplib} that have nontrivial \emph{integrality gaps}, i.e., the objective value of an integer-optimal solution is significantly different than the optimal value after relaxing integrality constraints.
+We create a large dataset from each base MIPLIB 2017 instance by perturbing the objective function coefficients to find {1,000} different initial fractional solutions that need to be cut off.
+Our results indicate that learning a useful classifier is indeed possible and can result in favorable performance compared to running the separator with all constraints.